What is the difference between the Ronald McDonald Houses and the Ronald McDonald Family Rooms?

 Who can stay at the Houses?

 Families with a child 18 or younger treated at an area medical facility, and who have been referred to Ronald McDonald House by a social worker or another medical provider.
-Families living 35 miles or more from RMHC have top priority to stay at the Ronald McDonald Houses.
+Families living 35 miles or more from RMHC have priority to stay at the Ronald McDonald Houses.

 Once a family is referred, are they guaranteed a room?

 Rooms at Ronald McDonald House are not guaranteed.
 Once RMHC-KC staff receives the referral, families are placed on a waiting list for the desired date of arrival.
-Families or their social worker must call 816.842.8321, ext.
-115, on the day of requested check-in.
+Families or their social workers must call 816.842.8321, ext.
+115, on the day of the requested check-in.
 Families or medical staff can start calling at 9 a.m. to check on room availability.
 Because of our long waiting lists, if we have not heard from the family or social worker by 5 p.m., the room may be given away to the next family on the waiting list.